DevExpress-Examples/obsolete-add-a-checkbox-column-which-provides-to-check-uncheck-all-checkboxes-in-this-column/Readme.md

 ⛔ DEPRECATED.
-DEPRECATED.
 This example was deprecated.

 The current approach will not be updated in the future.